jpoles1/HOUTix/README.md

-##An Analysis of Houston Parking Tickets
+##A Review of Houston Parking Tickets
 ####By Jordan Poles

 ###Overview of the Data
+This report represents preliminary analysis on certain trends in Houston parking tickets, as well as an [interactive map](http://jpoles1.github.io/HOUTix/) for use in exploring the localization of these tickets with respect to time.

 The main dataset used in this analysis consists of 550,755 citations handed out in Houston, Texas over the course of the period from 7/1/12 to 3/31/15.
 It was sourced from the [Houston Data Portal](http://data.houstontx.gov/dataset/city-of-houston-parking-citations) on 5/7/16.

 A second round of analysis was performed using a new version of the data which included lat/long positional data for each ticket (this data spans the period from 7/1/14 to 3/31/16).
 Certain records are missing this information due to technical issues with the GPS in the ticketing devices.
 This data was downloaded on 5/17/16, again from the [Houston Data Portal](http://data.houstontx.gov/dataset/city-of-houston-parking-citations).
 In this subsequent analysis, the ggmap tool was used courtesy of [D. Kahle and H. Wickham](http://journal.r-project.org/archive/2013-1/kahle-wickham.pdf).